Kawa-1/SDN-udp-flood-firewall-floodlight/README.md

 ## Installation

 To run project Linux distribution is needed.
-It can be chosen by the futere user but need to be compatible with all prerequisites
+It can be chosen by the futere user but need to be compatible with all prerequisites.

 ## Configuration